How Does Group Therapy for Substance Abuse Treatment Work?

 The natural tendency of humans to come together and congregate makes group therapy a particularly powerful tool for substance abuse treatment.
-Group therapy can have many benefits for individuals struggling with substance abuse, as it can help reduce isolation, provide support for co-occurring disorders, and nurture a culture of recovery.1
+Group therapy can have many benefits as a valuable resource for individuals struggling with substance abuse, as it can help reduce isolation, provide support for co-occurring disorders, and nurture a culture of recovery by promoting relapse prevention as an aftercare component.1

 The Purpose of Group Therapy

 The purpose of group therapy in substance abuse treatment is to:1

 - Help group members reduce the feeling of isolation by bonding with others and feeling supported by their peers.

 - Provide an opportunity for people to get inspired by other group members and their success stories.